glanceapp/community-widgets/widgets/komga-latest/README.md

 ## Description

-This widgets displays covers of recently added/updated series to a Komga library as horizontally scrolling items (cards):
+This widgets displays covers of recently added/updated series of a Komga library as horizontally scrolling items (cards):

 ![Preview of the widget](preview.png)

-The widget requires modifications made to the configuration file in order to work.
+The widget requires modifications to the configuration file in order to work.
 Under the `options` field in the yaml configurations file, one needs to supply Komga URL, API key and a library ID of a relevant library.
 You can either supply them directly or as environment variables.

 ## List of Options

 - (required) `base-url` requires URL pointing to your Komga, be sure to include "http://" or "https://"
 - (required) `api-key` requires Komga API key that can be retrieved in Komga under "My Account -> API Keys -> +"
 - (required) `library-id` requires ID of you Komga library that can be retrieved from library URL: ${KOMGA_URL}/libraries/${LIBRARY_ID}/series
-- (optional) `items` requires integer number that will determine maximum amount of cards to be shown.
-Defaults to 10
+- (optional) `items` requires integer number that will determine maximum amount of cards.
+The default value is 10
-- (optional) `mode` determines whether the cards shown according to recently newly added series or recent updates to series.
+- (optional) `mode` determines whether the widget show recently added series or the series that recently had changes.
 Requires "new" or "updated".
-Default to "new"
+The default value is "new"

 ## Widget Configuration YAML
 ```yaml